NullDev/sp/README.md

 # sp
 Debian/Ubuntu Package for sp - a command-line client for Spotify's dbus interface

+> _sp is a command-line client for Spotify's dbus interface.
+Play, pause, skip and search tracks from the comfort of your command line._

 Original Script by Wander Nauta: <br>
 https://gist.github.com/wandernauta/6800547